engtuncay/engtuncay.github.io/dil/sample emojis.md

 # Useful Emoji List And Usage Recommendations

+For Sub Headers

-🔔 bell ( for small headers )
+🔔 bell ( for sub headers )

+🍋 lemon  (subheader or topic of following paragrahp )

+For Notes

 ✏ pencil (for notes)

 📝 memo (for notes)

+For Questions

 💡 electric-light-bulb  (for questions)

+For Warnings

 ❗ heavy-exclamation-mark   (for warning notes)

+🔨 hammer

+🤝 handshake (for important warning)

+For Very Interesting Notes

 😯 hushed-face  (for very interesting notes )

-🤝 handshake ( for important warning)

-🧲 magnet (for warnings)
+For Check Marks

 ✔ heavy-check-mark

-🍋 lemon  (topic of following paragrahp - sub header)

 ---

-🔨 hammer

 👀 eyes